inlets/mixctl/README.md

 mixctl by inlets is a TCP proxy to forward multiple TCP connections over a single inlets Pro TCP tunnel.

+mixctl can be used to replace HAProxy, Traefik and/or Nginx with streams in certain scenarios.

+It could also be used as a lightweight load-balancer for K3s servers.

 ## Usage:

 1) Write a rules.yaml file such as: [./rules.example.yaml](./rules/example.yaml):